Gulmarg '07/08: An incredible winter season at Gulmarg.

 Go: Snow Conditions at Gulmarg

-Go: Backcountry Advisory at Gulmarg
+Go: Avalanche Advisory for Gulmarg

 (ORIGINAL POST LABELS: DELHI, GOA, KASHMIR, KERALA).